-Discussion about the notion of "new subscriber" vs "user identity".
+There was discussion about the notion of "new subscriber" vs. "user identity".

 What is sure is that this Id cannot be registered.

 Is it really transparent for HSS?
 The new id needs to be specific, i.e. not as a normal IMS id.